 Admission to TCU is required for all programs; however, admission to the University does not guarantee admission to the DPD.
 Eligibility for admission to the Didactic Program in Dietetics is based on successful completion of at least 60 semester hours with a cumulative GPA of at least 3.0 for Nutrition (NTDT) classes and an Associated Requirements GPA of at least 2.75, no more than 3 grades below a "B-" in the Associated Requirements, 45 semester hours of required prerequisites and major courses, 200 hours of documented food or nutrition practical experience and an application packet.
 Application packets for the Didactic Program in Dietetics must be received by Feb.
 1, and applicants are notified of provisional acceptance by April 15.
 Students must earn a grade of "C-"or better in all NTDT and Associated Requirement courses taken prior to admission.
 Students who are accepted begin coursework the subsequent fall semester.
-Final acceptance/ enrollment in the DPD depends on successful completion of work in progress and required summer school prerequisites.
-Costs for students are outlined in the DPD Student Handbook and include approximately \$1,000 per year for items such as textbooks, lab fees, photocopying, school and office supplies, lab coat and professional dues.
+Final acceptance/enrollment in the DPD depends on successful completion of work in progress and required summer school prerequisites.
+Costs for tuition and University fees are available through the Office of Admission or Financial Services.
+More detailed costs for students are outlined in the DPD Student Handbook and include approximately \$1,000 per year for items such as textbooks, lab fees, photocopying, school and office supplies, lab coat and professional dues.